maoosi/snakle.js/README.md

 # Snakle.js

-ES6 library using Canvas - Snake loader animation around the viewport borders.
+Javascript library using Canvas - Snake loader animation around the viewport borders.

 > **Docs in progress / Testing in progress**